Technigo/project-weather-app/README.md

 If we had more time we would have liked to add more information, pictures and functions, like different temperatures for the hours during the day, wind, "feels like"-temperature etc, for the tablet and desktop views.

-When uploading on Netlify the site unfortunatly didn't load correctly, a lot of the layout disapeered.

 ## View it live
 https://dancing-twilight-cc62c7.netlify.app/